 If your claim is urgent, we will notify you of our decision within 72 hours of receipt.
 If we need more information, we will let you know what further information is needed within 24 hours of receipt of your claim.
-Our response may be oral; if it is, we will follow it up in writing.
+We will tell you what further information we need.
+You will then have 48 hours to provide this information to us.
+We will notify you of our decision within 48 hours after we receive the requested information.
+Our response may be oral; if it is, we will follow it up in writing within three days.
+If we do not receive the information, your claim will be considered denied at the expiration of the 48-hour period we gave you for furnishing the information to us.
 Our decision will be rendered based on the information available to us.